-00ES303 ENGINEERING MECHANICS L Т Р 00E5303 ENGINEENING MECHANICS 4 0 0
+00ES303 ENGINEERING MECHANICS L Т Р 002303 ENGINEERING MECHANICS 4 0 0

-- To familiarize the fundamentals of forces and their effects with their governing laws. - To comprehend the definitions of particles, body forces and their equilibrium conditions. - To converse about geo material properties of different types of surfaces of solids. - To scrutinize the dynamics of particles and Newton's law of motion. - To understand and predict the forces and their related motions.
+- To introduce the fundamentals of forces and their effects with their governing laws. - To understand the definitions of particle, body forces and their equilibrium conditions. - To understand and predict the forces and its related motions.